-This course is designed for students with no previous
+This course is designed for students with no previous guitar experience.

-guitar experience.
 Students will receive guidance and direction in solving problems related to playing the guitar at a beginning level and will learn many of the different styles, skills and techniques required to become a successful guitarist.
-Areas of concentration include correct posture, note reading, aural skills, flat-picking, singing so
+Areas of concentration include correct posture, note reading, aural skills, flat-picking, singing songs, rhythmic patterns, chord study, finger-picking styles, musical forms, improvisation and performing experiences.

-MUS506 - PIANO LAB II INTERMEDIATE
+MUS505 - PIANO LAB II INTERMEDIATE

-PREREQUISITE: PianoLab I and have earned a letter grade C or higher; or have successfully completed 1 year of private piano lessons and audition with Instructor to demonstrate competency.
+PREREQUISITE: Piano Lab I and have earned a letter grade C or higher; or have successfully completed 1 year of private piano lessons and audition with Instructor to demonstrate competency.